networkoptix/nx_open/artifacts/nx_kit/readme.md

 in debug utilities) is provided.
 Similarly, while being fully cross-platform, if nx_kit detects one of the familiar platforms, additional convenience or customized behavior is offered.

-Currently, the following components are included into `nx_kit`:
+Currently, the following units are included into `nx_kit`:

 - `nx::kit::IniConfig` - `ini_config.h`
    Mechanism for configuration variables that can alter the behavior of the code for the purpose of